w3c/wai-wcag-em/procedure.md

 *   Using a tool that will traverse the digital product and propose a list of randomly selected samples;
 *   Using a script that will generate a list of all samples available on a digital product, to select from;
-*   Using server logs, search engines, blind-folded colleagues, and other creative methods to get to a random sample.
+*   Using server logs, search engines and other creative methods to get to a random sample.

 Document the samples that were randomly selected as these will need to be compared to the remaining structured sample in [Step 4.c: Compare Structured and Random Samples](#step4c).

 **Note:** While the random sample need not be selected according to strictly scientific criteria, the scope of the selection needs to span the entire scope of the digital product (any samples on the digital product may be selected), and the selection of individual samples does not follow a predictable pattern.
-Recording the method used to generate the random sample is important for replicability and reliability of the results.
+Recording the method used to generate the random sample is crucial for ensuring the reliability and replicability of the findings.

 #### Step 3.c: Include Complete Processes {#step3c}